GQueues/build-a-google-chat-bot-with-chatgpt/mod_2_openai/README.md

 Fix any issues and re-deploy the function.

 ## Next Steps
 Your bot can now process an incoming message and respond using ChatGPT.
-Since your OpenAI account is being charged for all processing you'll want to ensure incoming requests are verified messages from your bot and not some malware or other bad actor.
+However, right now anyone could send a JSON object to your Cloud Function URL and it would process the request, whether the data is real or not (such as user_id, email, etc..).
+To allow your code to trust the incoming data you must first check if the request is sent by Google Chat and is valid.

 Continue with [Module 3](../mod_3_verify#readme) to verify a request to your Cloud Function before processing its message.